This is an updated and easier to read version of an infographic article written by BillionDollarGraphics.com that no longer exists.

 For example, I might use this one to show the association in the 3 bubbles between page quality, referring domains and domain rating that results in higher web traffic from Google.

-Perhaps a good infographic for an accountant or financial advisor to demonstrate the 3 largest overheads in a business.
+Perhaps a good seo tip for an accountant or financial advisor is to create an infographic to demonstrate the 3 largest overheads in a business.

 Easy to edit and customise and a good bar chart that helps communicate the 3 costly items.